dthanh142/bc-interop/README.md

 ### Upgrade pip on <3.6
 Use this command if upgrading pip fails due to SSL cert error:
 `curl https://bootstrap.pypa.io/get-pip.py | python`

+### Install secp256k1
+IF there is a certification error installing secp256k1:
+/Applications/Python\ 3.6/Install\ Certificates.command